20 Things Lactation Consultants Want You to Know - Baby Chick

 12. Everyone will have an opinion.
 Only take the good ones and forget the bad ones.
 Remember that you know your baby and your body better than anyone else.

 13. It is NEVER anyone’s place to judge a mom who chooses not to breastfeed.
-There are so many reasons why a mother might make this choice.
+There are so many reasons why a mother might decide not to breastfeed.
 And none of those reasons reflect poorly on her mothering or her level of care for her child.

 14. There are no silly questions when it comes to breastfeeding.